Noctis/kickstart-app/docs/HTTP.md

 }
 ```

-If one wishes to return a redirection response instead, one should call the `redirect()` method, while also slightly
+If you wish to return a redirection response instead, you should call the `redirect()` method, while also slightly
 altering the `execute()`'s signature:

 ```php